-Jon reports to Chairman, President and Chief Executive Officer Ginni Rometty.
-He is chairman of the IBM Strategy Team, which focuses on the company's long-term strategic issues and opportunities, and is a member of the IBM Operating Team, responsible for day-to-day marketplace execution.
-Jon is vice chairman of the IBM International Foundation.
+Jon reports to IBM Chairman, President and Chief Executive Officer Ginni Rometty.
+He is a member of IBM’s Operating Team, responsible for day-to-day marketplace execution, and IBM’s Client Experience Team, which focuses on making distinctive client experience systemic across IBM.
+He is vice chairman of the IBM International Foundation.

-Jon joined the communications function of IBM in 1984 at the company’s Almaden Research Center in Silicon Valley.
-In 1989, he joined IBM corporate headquarters in Armonk, New York.
+Jon joined IBM in 1984 at the company’s Almaden Research Center in Silicon Valley.
 He was appointed vice president of Corporate Communications in 1995 and senior vice president, Communications, in 2002.
 He assumed his current role on July 1, 2008.